 Out of the over 70 trillion cells in the body, there are 7 trillion immune specific.
 Therefore, the immune system makes 1% of the body.
-It is the natural defense system of the body against foreign invaders such as viruses, bacteria, fungi, parasites, colds, influenza and cancer.
-It’s scientifically proven that exercise boosts the immune system.
+It is the natural defense system of the body against foreign invaders such as viruses and bacteria.
+Exercise boosts the immune system.

 What we don’t realize is that the lymphatic system is an essential part of the immune system.
 Many immune cells can be found in both the blood and lymphatic system (liquid).
 The lymphatic system is a network of vessels and lymph nodes that run throughout the body.
 It transports lymph fluid and eliminates waste.
 The lymphatic system influences each and every cell and organ of the body and is the core of our immune system.
 Actually, you could say that you need a clean lymphatic system to stay healthy and prevent diseases, so your immune cells can react efficiently and effectively.